 Entry Qualifications: A first or second class honours degree, or equivalent, in a subject appropriate to the proposed programme of study.

-Applicants whose first language is not English will be required to provide evidence of an English language qualification (IELTS score of 6.5 overall with 6.0 in each band, or a TOEFL score of 93 overall with a score of 18 in Reading, 23 in Writing, and 19 in Listening and Speaking)
+Applicants whose first language is not english will be required to provide evidence of an English language qualification (IELTS score of 6.5 overall with 6.0 in each band, or a TOEFL score of 93 overal with a score of 18 in Reading, 23 in Writing, and 19 in Listening and Speaking)